sodascience/metasyn/docs/source/usage/quick_start.rst

 Synthesizing the Data
 ---------------------

-With the :obj:`MetaFrame <metasyn.dataset.MetaFrame>` loaded, you can synthesize new data.
-To do so, we simply call the :meth:`metasyn.dataset.MetaFrame.synthesize` function on the :obj:`MetaFrame<metasyn.dataset.MetaFrame>`, and pass in the number of rows we'd like to generate as a parameter.
+With the :obj:`MetaFrame <metasyn.metaframe.MetaFrame>` loaded, you can synthesize new data.
+To do so, we simply call the :meth:`metasyn.metaframe.MetaFrame.synthesize` function on the :obj:`MetaFrame<metasyn.metaframe.MetaFrame>`, and pass in the number of rows we'd like to generate as a parameter.
 Let's generate five rows of synthetic data.

 .. code-block:: python